-The global economy's recovery after the pandemic created more demand for gasoline, prices pushing the to record highs.
-Local truckers were hurt directly at the pump, and higher transportation costs meant higher prices on everything, including sugarcane which in effect hurt the RHI factories.
-Fuel prices started to increase beginning the of at CADPI's milling in January
+The global economy's recovery after the pandemic created more demand for gasoline, pushing the prices to record highs.
+Local truckers were hurt directly at the pump, and higher transportation costs meant higher prices everything. including sugarcane which in effect hurt the RHI factories.
+Fuel prices started to increase beginning the CADPI's milling in January

 Figure 2.
-Diesel Price.
-Source: www.ceicdata.com
+Diesel Price, Source: www.ceicdata.com